Spec-ify/specify/README.md

 If prompted, **Specify** will upload your recent **Minidumps** to our server, for others to analyze.
 These are also automatically deleted after 24 hours.

-Only [one cookie](https://github.com/Spec-ify/specified/blob/main/static/js/themes.js#L42) is set by **Specified**, but other than that, no information is kept in storage.
+No information is otherwise kept in storage, and no cookies are set by **Specified**.

 ## Fallback